Port Harcourt Refinery and the many possibilities under President Tinubu, By Fredrick Nwabufo

 |

-The President has undertaken bold and surgical reforms in the oil and gas sector.
+The president has undertaken bold and surgical reforms in the oil and gas sector.
 He issued five executive orders to unlock over $2.5 billion in oil and gas investments, among other initiatives.
-With his support for achieving local refining capacity, today, the billions of dollars previously spent annually on petrol subsidy, which puts pressure on the naira, can be repurposed, and with new opportunities opening up in the sector.
+With his support for achieving local refining capacity, today the billions of dollars previously spent annually on petrol subsidy, which put pressure on the naira, can be repurposed, and with new opportunities opening up in the sector.

 The launch of the revamped plant on Tuesday was successful but not without an expected sputter of heterogenous reactions.
 Nigerians are happy to see the revival of this often noised but slumbering asset.
 It is happening in their lifetime.
 Most young people, including myself, were not born when this refinery was set up.
 In fact, many were not born when the refinery was functional and only grew to hear about its spasms of failures.
 It is a living, puffing, and breathing labyrinth of engines today.